 Certainly the wrong approach by an international organisation.

 There is a claim that the ingredients used in the manufacture of these foods such as polony and viennas imported from Brazil may be the reason for the contamination, known as MDM (mechanically deboned meat).

-This tells us that something went seriously wrong in the factory in a fairly low risk product.
+This tells us that something went seriously wrong in the factory at a fairly low-risk product.

-It is rumoured that the factory had scaled down on its testing of products in favour of a more systems, document based food safety system.
+It is rumoured that the factory had scaled down on its testing of products in favour of more systems, document-based food safety system.
 Further to this, a “Listeria” problem is many years in the making, is persistent and almost impossible to eliminate once in the factory and should not have come as a surprise to the factory.